 Elderly drivers: The facts

-"The baby-boomers are now going into the older population and retirement age group," said Peter Rodger of the IAM.
+"The baby-boomers are going into the older population and retirement age group," said Peter Rodger of the Institute of Advanced Motorists (IAM).
 "A higher proportion of that group drive than was previously the case.

 Once you go past 70 then insurance premiums start to rise.
 At 75, some people start to find it becomes difficult to get insurance

 At each renewal, the driver is legally obliged to disclose any new or altered medical conditions.
 This may prompt the DVLA to request further information and, in some instances, revoke the driver's licence altogether.
 Remember that failing to give accurate information could lead to a hefty fine and can affect your insurance cover in the event of an accident, so be as truthful as possible with your answers.

 If you do happen to have any DVLA-reportable medical conditions or disabilities, be prepared for your policy choices to naturally be more restricted.
 Meanwhile, it's also worth noting that many insurers will not quote online as they may require further information before deciding whether to offer a quote.